JeffM2501/rlModelLib/README.md

 # rlModelLib
 A drop in libary for raylib that implements more advanced and robust 3d model and animation support.

+# Heavy WORK IN PROGRESS
+Use/evaluate at your own risk

 # Problems With Raylib model
 * Meshes alway store geometry data
 * Meshes duplicate pose matrix